samwhindleton/wdiroutcomes/roadmap/week07/readme.md

 ## Homework:
 Homework due next Monday at 7 pm:
+- Review the list of panelists for next week's session and prepare 2-3 questions you would like to ask them.
+- Continue interview practice by reading through the additional resources provided below.
 - Reach out to 3 web development professionals to set up 1:1 information meetings or phone calls to learn more about their role/company.
 Add them to your personal job tracker.
-- Continue interview practice by reading through the additional resources provided below.

 ## Further Reading and Resources: